wheelerlab-uwec/wrmXpress-gui/docs/configuration/pipelines/motility.md

 ## Configuration of the GUI

 Motility in wrmXpress is measured using Farneback's dense optical flow algorithm implemented by [OpenCV](https://docs.opencv.org/4.6.0/dc/d6b/group__video__track.html#ga5d10ebbd59fe09c5f650289ec0ece5af).
 This is a departure from other published tools for measuring worm motility, which use the Lucas-Kanade algorithm that focuses on keypoints.
+Motility can run on data in the ImageXpress file structure or the AVI file structure (see [Expected input](#expected-input) below).

 In Pipeline Selection, choose Optical Flow.
 Additionally, the OpenCV function includes six parameters that can be adjusted.
 The following is taken directly from the OpenCV docs: